-Skills, Education and Training: Conclusion
+Skills, Education and Training: Conclusion (UCHG/LGH)

-There was evidence that the service had a number of arrangements in place to ensure that the core team has the necessary training and clinical expertise in breast cancer, and undertake continuous professional education and development on a regular basis.
+There was evidence that the service had a number of arrangements in place to ensure that the core team have specific training and clinical expertise in breast cancer.
+All consultant staff there have a contractual commitment to participate in teaching, research and ensuring evidence-based clinical practice.

-The Hospital's staff recruitment and selection processes, staff induction and mentorship programme ensures controls were in place to monitor clinical competence and multidisciplinary performance.
-All consultant staff have a contractual commitment to participate in teaching, research and ensuring evidence-based clinical practice.
+The Hospital's staff recruitment, and selection processes, staff induction and mentorship programme ensures controls are in place to monitor clinical competence and multidisciplinary performance.